 (5) Coordinated, (2) Collaborated, and (3) communicated every day with a (4) event management team of 10 people to evaluate my key skills meaning.

-(5) Supported team meetings for project management that increased revenue for 20% (6) ecommerce consumers.
+(5) Supported team meetings for project management that increased revenue by 20%, (6) ecommerce consumers.

-Submitted weekly progress report to the team members, that added extra mileage to my professional and personal attributes valued by my employers.
+Submitted weekly progress report to the team members, which added extra mileage to my professional and personal attributes valued by my employers.

 (2) Coordinated with 10 projects to train their front desk management personnel and (1) Develop FAQ and layouts for online support services that added extra value to my list of skills and qualities.

 Input points with percentages, number of people, dollar figures, timeline, and other metrics to demonstrate the strengths of your soft skills and hard skills on the resume.

 The next step was awesome.
 These added extra value to his list of skills and qualities.
 Alex got the interview call for the second time and after some chat, they offered him the job with the nearest joining date!

 Add value to your top hard and soft skills